 Maundy Thursday is named after the New Commandment:

-By Giovanni Giuliani Christus wäscht dem heiligen Petrus die Füße (Christ washing the feet of saint Peter). – Own work Wolfgang Sauber, CC BY-SA 3.0, Link Cropped from the photograph.
+Christus wäscht dem heiligen Petrus die Füße (Christ washing the feet of saint Peter): Giovanni Giuliani.
+Own work Wolfgang Sauber, CC BY-SA 3.0, Link Cropped.

 Ichthus (the ΙΧΘΥΣ) Wheel in Ephesus: public domain via Wikipedia.